meekostuff/HyperFrameset/README.md

 **TODO:** `request`, `normalize`, notifications

-### Panner engine

-Options for the panner are stored in `Meeko.panner.options`, which can be accessed directly or by calling

-	Meeko.panner.config(options);

-where `options` is an object containing key / value pairs that will overwrite current values.

-Typically you only want to configure panner animation options.
-These would be set in the frameset-document, as dealt with in [Page Transition Animation](#page-transition-animation).

-All other configuration should be done before HyperFrameset starts.
-This can be achieved by editing the site-specific `config.js` created during [Preparation](#preparation).

 #### Pre-decorated pages

 Pages on your site may not be in the format that HyperFrameset and your frameset-document are expecting.